|

 Program Description

-Creating A Village (CAV) will provide an integrated trauma-informed, evidence-based, multiservice approach to identifying and meeting the complex needs of families experiencing substance use disorders and have involvement with Children’s Division.
-CAV will offer and/or assist in locating treatment services, educational classes aimed to benefit the home environment and family interactions, mental health services, community resources, and building a support system.
-CAV will provide these highly concentrated, holistic services in the family's environment, helping to reduce the amount of months child(ren) are in out-of-home care or to prevent the child(ren) from coming into state custody.
+Creating A Village (CAV) delivers a comprehensive, trauma-informed, and evidence-based approach to supporting families impacted by substance use disorders and involved with the Children’s Division.
+Through an integrated, multi-service model, CAV helps families access treatment services, mental health care, educational classes that strengthen the home environment, and essential community resources.
+A key focus is on building strong, sustainable support systems.
+By delivering these intensive, wraparound services directly in the family's home and community, CAV aims to shorten the time children spend in out-of-home care—or prevent removal altogether—by promoting safety, stability, and lasting family well-being.
 Target Population Families living in the target service areas who are pregnant or have children (infant-18 years old) who are at risk of being placed in out-of-home care or have been placed in out-of-home care due to a caregiver struggling with substance use or dual diagnosis concerns.
 Major Program Goals

 |